 Cash flow assumptions used to estimate the liability for future policy benefits are monitored quarterly and are updated if emerging experience indicates a change is necessary.
-As a result, we expect to update the cash flow assumptions related to the implementation timing and approval amounts of in-force rate actions on a quarterly basis.
-We elected to update the net premium ratio quarterly for actual historical experience; therefore, during interim reporting periods we replace forecasted cash flow assumptions with actual cash flows with any difference recorded in net income (loss).
-We made an entity-wide election not to update our claim settlement expense assumptions; therefore, these assumptions remain locked-in as of January 1, 2021, the date in which the adoption of LDTI was required to be applied (the "Transition Date"), or if issued after the Transition Date, at the time of contract inception.
+As a result, we expect to update the cash flow assumptions related to the implementation timing and approval amounts of our long-term care insurance in-force rate actions on a quarterly basis.
+We update the net premium ratio quarterly for actual historical experience; therefore, during interim reporting periods we replace forecasted cash flow assumptions with actual cash flows with any difference recorded in net income (loss).